Valley Bank Reviews

 - Credit score

-- Debt-to-income ratio
+- Debt-to-income (DTI) ratio

 - Down payment amount

-- Loan term
+- Loan amount, term and type

-- Loan-to-value ratio
+- Loan-to-value (LTV) ratio

 Valley Bank loan types

-Valley Bank offers several types of loans and refinancing options for borrowers:
+Valley Bank offers several types of loans and refinancing options for borrowers.

 Valley Bank requirements